EDITOR’S NOTE: A version of this article appeared on the Edmodo blog at this link.

 As the number of colleges students apply to continues to grow, the number of college admissions essays students have to write goes up as well.
 If you’re a sophomore or junior (or the parent of one) starting to think about college applications, you might be wondering: “How many college admissions essays will I have to write?”

-The answer, it turns out, is much more than you might expect.
-One counselor says “My students are probably up to 20 or so essays between Honors colleges, the Common App, colleges using their own applications, scholarship essays, and specific program essays.”
-It’s common now for students to have to write 12-20 essays as part of their process.
+The answer, it turns out, is much higher than you might expect.
+As one counselor says, “My students are probably up to 20 or so essays between Honors colleges, the Common App, colleges using college-specific application platforms, scholarship essays, and specific program essays.”
+And in our experience, it’s common now for students to have to write 12-20 essays as part of their process.

 How Many College Admissions Essays Will I Have to Write?

 Why so many essays?
 There are many reasons:

 - According to the Higher Education Research Institute at the University of California, Los Angeles, the number of students applying to seven or more colleges is about 35%.
 When you narrow it down to students applying to more competitive institutions, the number grows to well over ten college applications per student.